 With the increase and nature of violent fatality in Nigeria at the moment, the only hope seems to be left for Nigerians is a tenacious prayer to the Almighty in addition to stopping a game of blame or pointing the finger at one another.
 We must accept it not only as a faith but also as a result of our collective failure as citizens to cultivate an abundant nation full of promises.

 No doubt, a few do their best in their respective roles within their capacity.
-Make no mistake, Nigeria as a whole is suffering from a daunting insurgency today not just because of Jonathan, but because of the failure of a majority of its citizens.
+Make no mistake, Nigeria as a whole is suffering from an insurgency today not just because of Jonathan, but because of the failure of a majority of its citizens.
 Many people from all works of life turned a blind eye and gave him to Nigeria as a president.
 You would not just even blame the terrorists that keep kidnapping our girls, bombarding our cities and discharging our villages without questioning the selfish individuals that hatched the system.

 It is not a miracle.
-If going to the market and working hard can produce a profit; burning candles at night can earn someone flying colours at exams, you can't tell me that BokoHaram, any form of terrorism and the clueless leadership of Nigeria are products of some miraculous lightning and thunder from somewhere.
+If going to the market and working hard can produce a profit; burning candles at night can earn someone flying colours in exams, you can’t tell me that BokoHaram, any form of terrorism and the clueless leadership of Nigeria are products of some miraculous lightning and thunder from somewhere.
 They were all conceived, nurtured and delivered at the expense of an innocent country – a great nation instituted by the sweat and selfless service of some noble patriots.
 May their souls rest in peace.

 Let’s stop blaming who did what and how it was done.
 Let’s look inward and evaluate our share of responsibilities not only as parents and neighbours but as citizens who have obligations whether as leaders or led.
-As I am writing this piece, a lamentation of a near hopeless citizen, a majority of Nigerians - young and old, men and women - are there chasing corrupt politicians with desperation and greed calling them to come and finish the atrocities they started!
+As I am writing this piece, a lamentation of a near hopeless citizen, a majority of Nigerians – young and old, men and women – are there chasing corrupt politicians with desperation and greed calling them to come and finish the atrocities they started!
 You wonder who is to blame.
-The same people that were taught lessons hundred times are ready and even more eager to make the same mistakes.
+The same people that were taught lessons a hundred times are ready and even more eager to make the same mistakes.

 People reluctantly and deliberately believe that collecting your ‘share of cake’ in an election period and allowing the so-called leader to have a feast when he gets there is the best alternative.
 Alas!
 This is the beginning of failing the state by an electorate, just to mention a few.